 Sobe / Wynwood

-For forty years, Tony Goldman, chairman and CEO of The Goldman Properties Company has been recognizing the value in depressed, undervalued urban areas, reconstructing and transforming declining historic districts into popular, thriving global destinations.
-Goldman has been recognized as the driving force behind the transformation of South Beach in Miami Beach, and most recently undertaking the transformation of the warehouse/arts district in Miami's Wynwood.
+For forty years, The Goldman Properties Company has been recognizing the value in depressed, undervalued urban areas, reconstructing and transforming declining historic districts into popular, thriving global destinations.
+The late founder Tony Goldman has been recognized as the driving force behind the transformation of South Beach in Miami Beach, and most recently undertaking the transformation of the warehouse/arts district in Miami's Wynwood.

 In 1985, on a quick trip to Miami, Tony Goldman discovered South Beach.
 Miles of oceanfront property at the southern tip of Miami Beach were filled with run down hotels, empty and decaying buildings.
 He was instantly enchanted, recognizing the unusual, architecturally significant community of Art Deco Buildings.
 In 1987, his flagship hotel property, The Park Central was renovated and reopened as the centerpiece of the South Beach renaissance.

 Goldman worked his magic again in 1998 when he reopened The Hotel, formerly known as the Tiffany Hotel.
 Working closely with his daughter Jessica and innovative designer Todd Oldham, The Hotel's interiors took on a cozy mix of rich cool colors and artisan detailing that has brought rave reviews from design pundits worldwide.